-In her capacity as Chief Operating Officer of Ensign College of Public Health in Ghana, she is working to develop sustainable, innovative, impact-driven solutions to advance healthcare in West Africa.
-From 2014 to 2018 she oversaw the large-scale construction of a world-class, 50-acre campus; the hiring of over 50 faculty and staff; and the launch of a full accredited master’s degree program in public health.
-She has also collaborated on the development of innovative public health initiatives including Health2Go (bit.ly/Health2Go), the WASH Academy, and the Medical Student Public Health Elective for medical school students from around the world.
+She now serves as the Chief Operating Officer of Ensign College of Public Health.
+In this capacity, she works to develop sustainable, innovative, impact-driven solutions to advance healthcare in West Africa.
+Ms. Gay has collaborated on the development of several innovative public health initiatives including Health2Go (bit.ly/Health2Go), the WASH Academy, and the Medical Student Public Health Elective for medical school students from around the world.

-Gabrielle received an MBA from INSEAD in Fontainebleau, France and a B.S. in Economics from Utah State University.
-She currently serves as a member of the Advisory Board of the Center for Medical Innovation at the University of Utah and on the Board of Directors of Cache Valley Bank.
+Prior to Joining Kensington Capital, Ms. Gay worked at Gap Inc. (a leading global specialty retailer, located in San Francisco, California) in the Growth, Innovation and Digital (GID) Strategy Division.
+She received an M.B.A. from INSEAD in Fontainebleau, France and a B.S. in Economics from Utah State University.
+Ms. Gay currently serves as a member of the Advisory Board of the Center for Innovation at the University of Utah and on the Board of Directors of Cache Valley Bank.

-Professor Alder has led multiple health programs around the world.
-He was instrumental in the development and launch of Ensign College of Public Health.
-He co-led the launch of the Barekuma Community Collaborative Development Program in Kumasi.
-He also initiated and led efforts to expand University of Utah Public Health academic operations to the Incheon Global Campus in South Korea.
-He has also led education and research programs in Mali, China, India, Peru, Russia, Papua New Guinea and Ghana.
+Professor Alder has led multiple evidence-based and community-focused health programs around the world.
+He was instrumental in the development and launch of Ensign College of Public Health in Kpong, Ghana.
+He co-led the launch of the Barekuma Community Collaborative Development Program in Kumasi, Ghana.
+He initiated and led efforts to expand University of Utah Public Health academic operations to the Incheon Global Campus in South Korea.
+He has also led education and research programs in Mali, China, India, Peru, Russia, Papua New Guinea, and Ghana.

-He began his career as a research analyst with Intermountain Health Care before joining the University of Utah as one of the founding members of the Health Research Center.
-He holds a PhD in health promotion and education from the University of Utah with a focus in community health, with additional education in human and family ecology, and environment and behavior.
+Professor Alder began his career as a research analyst with Intermountain Health Care before joining the University of Utah as one of the founding members of the Health Research Center.
+He holds a Ph.D. in health promotion and education from the University of Utah with a focus in community health, with additional education in human and family ecology, and environment and behavior.

-Prior to joining the faculty at George Mason University, Professor Auerswald was a lecturer and assistant director of the Science, Technology, and Public Policy Program at the Kennedy School of Government, Harvard University.
-Professor Auerswald holds a Ph.D. in economics from the University of Washington and a B.A. (political science) from Yale University.
+Prior to joining the faculty at George Mason University, Professor Auerswald was a lecturer and assistant director of the Science, Technology, and Public Policy Program and the Kennedy School of Government, Harvard University.
+Professor Auerswald holds a Ph.D. in economics from the University of Washington and a B.A. in political science from Yale University.